JasonLimonB/springcloud_course/README.md

 We have 2 projects and using spring cloud i will connect them

-This course it is parto for
+This course it is part for...

 [Srping Boot](https://github.com/JasonLimonB/springbootMay)